22 April 2022

 - The system should now be clear.
 To refill the system, close the air vents and drain valve and turn on the water supply to the boiler.
 (If your boiler has an automatic shutoff, refilling is automatic.)
 If not, refill until the combination gauge reaches your boiler's ideal pressure level.
 In some cases, you may have to let air out of each convector of your system.

 If you are unsure, please seek the help of a qualified, Gas Safe engineer for any assistance or boiler servicing.
-Swale heating have qualified engineers who can help this, please call us today on 01795 477098
+Swale heating have qualified engineers who can help this, please contact us here.

 Lubricating the circulating pump